 Vedanta philosophy is one of six philosophical foundations of Hinduism.
 The thoughts and ideas of Vedanta philosophy align closely with the Upanishads.
 Upanishads are the gist and the goal of the Vedas.

-Many schools of Vedanta differ in their explanation of God, reality, and way to salvation or moksha.
+Many schools of Vedanta differ in their explanation of God, reality, and the way to salvation or moksha.
 Among them, the most important ones are:

 - Advaita Vedanta (principle of non-dualism)